 The album takes its title from the John Coltrane piece of the same name, but has relatively little in common with the source material.
 There’s electric guitar, only one horn, and lots and lots of rhythm.
 Lewis sets up a driving, yet dubby funk-rock groove not unlike things one might hear on Living Colour or Burnt Sugar records from more or less this same time period, bolstered by Gibbs’ massive, liquid bass, and Ross creates heavily effected, spacy, somewhat psychedelic guitar leads that remind me of players like Pete Cosey and/or Jean-Paul Bourelly in the way they do totally insane stuff without ever seeming wanky in a post-Hendrixian “hey look at me” sort of way.
 It’s like atmospheric metal, or something.

 Even though the album’s divided into 10 tracks, it’s really a single 52-minute performance, nearly seamless and thoroughly conceptually unified.
 And I decided, somewhere in the middle of my third or fourth listen, that maybe the men behind it could explain it better than I could.
 So I emailed Ross, Gibbs and Lewis a series of questions.
-Their answers are below the fold.
+Their answers are below.